Evgeniy Yavtushenko Evgeniy Yavtushenko

 Here’s an example of the Offset tool.

 The HDR and Offset wheels also work great for dealing with exposure.
 It’s common to overexpose the sensor to have a cleaner image while protecting the highlights.
+When mapped to the camera’s color space, HDR allows you to change exposure in the exact stops, the same as you do in the camera.
 Here’s an example of a clip that was shot one stop overexposed and we see that the sky is too bright.

 Lowering the exposure on the HDR global wheel gives a result similar to in-camera exposure adjustment.